With this document you can:

 The Market Impact data is collected from some of the largest online gambling businesses and covers approximately 80 percent of the online market by Gross Gambling Yield (GGY).
 Therefore, data should not be compared to Industry Statistics data.

-The Commission has been collecting and publishing Market Impact data since the beginning of the coronavirus (COVID-19) pandemic in March 2020 to add an additional layer of insight onto its ongoing monitoring and understanding of changing consumer behaviour.
+The Commission has been collecting and publishing Market Impact data since the beginning of the coronavirus pandemic in March 2020 to add an additional layer of insight onto its ongoing monitoring and understanding of changing consumer behaviour.

 The Commission conducts quality assurance on the data that is received, but the accuracy of the data is still subject to the quality of the provided data.